cybertec-postgresql/pgwatch/docs/tutorial/preparing_databases.md

 !!!
 Notice
-    All "continuous" modes expect access to "template1" or "postgres" databasess of the specified cluster to determine the database names residing there.
+    All "continuous" modes expect access to "template1" or "postgres" databases of the specified cluster to determine the database names residing there.